MD-Shibli-Mollah/SH-Python-2024/README.md

 ```
 ### Step 2: Run the App
 run `app.py`

-Dibugger is enabled & the server will be Running on http://127.0.0.1:5000
+Here, Dibugger is enabled in the main method & the server will be Running on http://127.0.0.1:5000

 ### Step 3: Testing APIs for the API Endpoints:
 | Method | Endpoint       | Description               |